-Wake Forest Institute for Regenerative Medicine has provided summer undergraduate research opportunities since its inception in 2004.
-Between 2004 - 2015 the Institute hosted more than 400 undergraduate students during both the summer and academic year.
-Just in the past five years, the Institute hosted over 250 undergraduates during the academic year and summer producing nearly 150 publications.
+The Wake Forest Institute for Regenerative Medicine (WFIRM) has provided summer undergraduate research opportunities since its inception in 2004.
+Between 2004-2016, WFIRM hosted more than 425 undergraduate students during both the summer and academic year.

 In 2007, the WFIRM Summer Scholar program became nationally advertised and has been run continuously ever since.
-Over the past eight years, a total of 148 undergraduates were competitively reviewed and selected to participate in the program.
-The students were studying in institutions across the country and their majors included biology, bio-technology, biomedical engineering, bioinformatics, pre-med, chemistry, biochemistry, psychology, computer science and mathematics.
+Over the past nine years, a total of 166 undergraduates were competitively reviewed and selected to participate in the program.
+The students participants represented a diverse group studying in institutions across the country and their majors included biology, bio-technology, biomedical engineering, bioinformatics, pre-med, chemistry, biochemistry, psychology, computer science and mathematics.

 Chart 1: Percentages of WFIRM Summer Scholars from NC versus non-NC/national recruits

-Of those, 80% have reported completion of their undergraduate college degree, with about 74% of those who have completed either currently enrolled or graduated from Masters, PhD and MD programs in engineering, medicine, or related fields.
-Of those, 33 (22%) continue to complete their undergraduate programs with nearly all citing intentions to pursue post-graduate degrees as well as the Summer Scholars experience providing clarification of interests and subsequent career/education paths.
-115 summer scholars (78%) have already earned undergraduate college degrees.
-Of the total 148 participants, responses of 78 are summarized with nearly half (43%) currently enrolled in or completed MD or PhD Program at a medical school, 28% currently enrolled in or completed graduate/PhD program and 28% currently employed with a BS in the Life Sciences field.
+Of these, 131 (79%) reported completion of their undergraduate degree, with 118 (71%) of those who have completed either currently enrolled or graduated from Masters, PhD and MD programs in engineering, medicine, or related fields.
+Of those 35 (21%) who continue to complete their undergraduate programs, nearly all (33/94%) cite intentions to pursue post-graduate degrees as well as the WFIRM Summer Scholars experience as motivating factor providing clarification of interests and integral support to successfully pursue successful matriculation into post-graduate degree programs.
 Chart 2 below depicts the distribution of former alumni attending post-graduate education in NC, at WFU/WFSOM and other institutions in the US and abroad.

 Post-Undergraduate Outcomes: Breakdown